Friends Creek Conservation Area in Cisco, IL

 - Friends Creek Campground’s GPS Coordinates are 40.029688 N, 88.781583 W [get directions]

-Friends Creek features a beautiful picnic area with tables, grills and a playground area with two pavilions.
+Friends Creek features a beautiful picnic area with tables, grills, and a playground with two pavilions.
 To reserve a pavilion, call 217-423-7708.

 Historic Bethel School

 Historic Bethel School, built around 1890 is a one-room schoolhouse, restored to its status as a community focal point.
-At Bethel School , you’ll learn a bit about the early history of Macon County .
+At Bethel School, you’ll learn a bit about the early history of Macon County.
 Educational programs are offered to local schools in the spring and fall.
-Monthly open houses, held the first Saturday of each month May through October from 1:00-4:00, are open to the public.
+Free, monthly open houses, held the first Saturday of each month May through October from 1:00-4:00 pm, are open to the public.